Home-stored product entomology: Indianmeal moth (Plodia interpunctella)

 Indianmeal moths can infest a variety of foods found in the home.
 Coarsely ground grains, cereals, dried fruits, and herbs are common items the moths have been known to infest.
-They have also been found in animal feeds, such as dry dog food, fish food and even bird seed.
+They have also been found in animal feeds, such as dry dog food, fish food, and even bird seed.
 Adult moths are small; generally, their length averages about 3/8 inch, with a 5/8-inch wing span.
 As adults, the moths are easily identified by an overall grayish, dirty complexion.
 However, the wing tips have a bronze color that helps differentiate this particular moth from other household moths.
-The adults have a distinct forewing pattern, as well, which consists of a light-colored base with about two thirds of the distal area a red to copper color.
+The adults have a distinct forewing pattern, as well, which consists of a light-colored base with about two-thirds of the distal area a red to copper color.
 The larval stage, or caterpillar, is characterized by a pinkish or yellowish-green body color with a dark brown head.
 The larval stage of the moth's life cycle is centered on food sources; during the last instar, these larvae are characterized by a movement towards a protected area to pupate.
-These caterpillars have the capacity to chew through plastic packaging and will often produce silk that loosely binds to food fragments.
+These caterpillars can chew through plastic packaging and will often produce silk that loosely binds to food fragments.
 The pupal stage is generally observed as tiny cocoons that hang from the ceiling; these cocoons can also be found on walls, as well as near the food source.
-A female can lay over 200 eggs and will usually die after this process because adults Indianmeal moths do not eat.
+A female can lay over 200 eggs and will usually die after this process because adult Indianmeal moths do not eat.